GaveenNayanjith/Cypress_iFrame_Handling_w3Demo/README.md

 # Cypress_iFrame_Handling_w3Demo

-- Steps to open this :

-1. **Clone this Repo**
-2. **"npm install cypress"**
-3. **"npx run cypress"**
+-Run these commands inside the project folder (You can use either the IDE-provided console or the command prompt)
+##"npm install cypress"
+##"npx run cypress"

- - You can remove comment from either scenarios while the other is still is commented and experience the differences in those 2 scenarios.he differences in those 2 scenarios.
+-After opening the Cypress Console you can run the test with it.
+You can remove comments from either scenario while the other is still commented on and experience the differences in those 2 scenarios.